tohojo/bufferbloat-net/content/ecn-sane/wiki/index.md

 ## Explore constructive means of coping with ECN for traditional UDP applications

-* defensive measures for an overwhelmingly ecned network (an example would be to ecn mark two out of five voip packets)
+* defensive measures for an overwhelmingly ECN'd network (an example would be to ecn mark two out of five voip packets)

 ## Explore fixes for tcp cubic, reno, and BBR and what other TCPs may apply